 Details of Child and Condition

 Name of child:

 Date of birth:

-Class/Form: Add photo here
+Class/Form: Add photo

-Medical Diagnosis/Condition: -
+Medical Diagnosis/Condition: here

 Triggers:

 Signs/Symptoms:

 Treatments:

 Has the Parental Consent Form been completed?
-(Medication cannot be administered without parental approval) Yes/No
+(Medication cannot be administered without parental l approval) Yes/No

 Date: Review Date:

 Medication Needs of Child

 Medication:

 Dose:

 Specify if any other treatments are required:

 Can the pupil self-manage his/her medication?
-Yes/No If Yes, specify the arrangeme nts in place to monitor this:
+Yes/No If Yes, specify the arrangements in place to monitor this:

-Yes, specify the arrangeme nts in place to monitor this:

-·

-Can the pupil self-manage his/her medication?
-Yes/No If Indicate the level of support needed, including in ·

-Can the pupil self-manage his/her medication?
-Yes/No If Indicate the level of support needed, including in ·
+Indicate the level of support needed, including in emergencies: (some children will be able to take responsibility for their own health needs)